marmalade82/ts-react-forms/README.md

 - Declarative form creation by passing in an array of configuration objects that describe each field in the form
 - Adjust logic, styles, and field dependencies at runtime
 - Manipulate the form data and query for invalid fields at runtime
+- Turn on and turn off logic at run-time

 ## Example Usage